A female nurse has now been banned from working at the Aintree University Hospital.

 Veronica Ali, a nurse at the Waterloo Dialysis Unit in the Aintree University Hospital was caught in the act “kissing the face-off” a blind patient.

 The nurse was said to have taken the information of the blind patient who has not been named and took his phone number.

 One panel from the Nursing and Midwifery Council (NMC) heard that Veronica Ali had visited the blind patient after obtaining his records.
 During Ali’s visits, she had been putting the patient’s hands on her breasts and told him that she had been “dying to do this for ages”.
-It was also the patient’s relatives who caught the Ali “kissing the face off” of the patient.
+It was also the patient’s relatives who caught Ali “kissing the face-off” of the patient.